 The mediator must not determine the dispute.

+Any costs of mediation are to be paid:

+if an agreement as to costs is reached between the parties - in accordance with that agreement; or

+if there is no such agreement - by the Committee.

 Failure to resolve dispute by mediation

 If the mediation process does not resolve the dispute, the parties may seek to resolve the dispute in accordance with the Act or otherwise at law.